-- 1. Check that the remote control, Inspire 1 battery, range extender, and smartphone/tablet are all fully charged - 2.
-Verify that the Inspire 1 battery is not swollen or damaged in any way.
-Clean the contact needles and pads if necessary - 3.
-Turn the motor shafts with your fingers and verify they are smooth without excessive play or binding - 4.
+- 1. Check that the remote control, aircraft battery, Wi-Fi range extender, and smartphone are all fully charged. - 2.
+Verify that the aircraft battery is not swollen or damaged in any way.
+Clean the contact needles and pads if necessary. - 3.
+Manually turn the motor shafts to verify they are smooth and without excessive play or binding. - 4.
 Verify that the propellers are mounted correctly.
-Each propeller should spin all the way down onto the motor shaft and safety clips installed after the propeller. - 5.
-Run finger along the edge of the propeller blade to check for any rough edges
+Propellers with a black top shall be mounted on the mount shafts that have a black dot.
+Propellers with a silver top shall be mounted on the mount shafts that have a silver dot.
+Each propeller should spin all the way down onto the motor shaft. - 5.
+Run finger along the edge of edge of each rotor blade to check for any rough edges. - 6.
+Flex both sides of the rotor blades to check for hairline cracks where the blades connect in the center of the rotor.

-- 6. Flex both sides of the propellers' blades to check for hairline cracks where the blades connect in the center of the propeller - 7.
-Verify that the landing gear is secure (not cracked/broken/loose) - 8.
-Verify that the compass and compass cable is firmly attached to the landing gear - 9.
-Verify that the Micro-SD card has been inserted and formatted - 10.
-Verify that the damping absorbers are not broken and/or worn - 11.
-Verify that the anti-drop pins are in place and locked - 12.
-Remove the gimbal guard and camera lens cap - 13.
+- 7. Verify that the landing gear is secure (not cracked/broken/loose). - 8.
+Verify that the compass and compass cable is firmly attached to the landing gear. - 9.
+Verify that the Micro-SD card has been inserted and formatted. - 10.
+Verify that the damping absorbers are not broken and/or worn. - 11.
+Verify that the anti-drop pins are in place and locked. - 12.
+Remove the gimbal guard and camera lens cap. - 13.
 Verify that the camera is secure and clean.
-Inspect the camera ribbon cables for tears and/or signs or wear - 14.
-Verify that the smartphone/tablet's GPS is enabled - 15.
-Set the smartphone/tablet to do-not-disturb mode to prevent distractions while flying - 16.
-Set the smartphone/tablet to forget any Wi-Fi networks in range in order to prevent the Wi-Fi connections from changing mid-flight - 17.
-Verify that the smartphone/tablet's audio is on to ensure the low battery warning and other alarms can be heard
+Inspect the camera ribbon cables for tears and/or signs of wear. - 14.
+Verify that the smartphone's or tablet's GPS is enabled. - 15.
+Set the smartphone or tablet to do-not-disturb mode to prevent distractions while flying. - 16.
+Set the smartphone or tablet to forget any Wi-Fi networks in range in order to prevent the Wi-Fi connection from changing mid-flight. - 17.
+Verify that the smartphone or tablet's audio is on to ensure the low battery warning and other alarms can be heard.

-B. Power up
+B. Power Up

-- 1. Verify that S1 and S2 are in the center position on the remote control - 2.
-Power on the equipment - i.
-SUAS battery (blinking green indicates GPS lock and ready to fly - ii.
-Remote control (solid green and chime indicate lock on SUAS and ready to fly) - 3.
-Check the DJI Pilot app to ensure lock on 6+ satellites and home point is marked (for use by the failsafe feature) - 4.
-Calibrate the compass - 5.
-Place the Inspire 1 on open, flat ground with the battery indicators facing towards the PIC at least 10 feet away
+- 1. Verify that S1 and S2 switches are in the top position on the remote control. - 2.
+Power on the equipment in the following sequential order: - a.
+Range Extender ("System" is blinking green; "Power" is solid green) - b.
+Remote Control (2 beeps to indicate it's in FCC mode) - c.
+Insert and start the Phantom battery. - 3.
+Watch the Phantom LED startup sequence for abnormal indications.
+The rear LEDs should blink green for at least 10-15 seconds to indicate that it locked onto 6+ satellites and has marked the home point (for use by the failsafe feature). - 4.
+Calibrate the Phantom's compass. - 5.
+Place the Phantom at least 10 feet away on open, flat ground with the battery indicators facing towards the PIC.

-C. DJI Pilot App
+C. DJI Vision Application